riscv/sail-riscv/CODE_STYLE.md

 Where something is not specified, please look for existing code similar to what is being added and copy the predominant style.

-For C the formatting rules should be followed where applicable.
+For C and C++, the formatting rules should be followed where applicable.
 For other languages, follow the standard style for that language if it exists;
 for example, Python should follow the standard PEP-8 style.